bugfishtm/bugfish-cms/docs/mkdocs/docs/ext.md

 ### Method 1: Choose Module from Store

 1. Login to the Administrator Site Module.
-2. Navigate to "Store".
+2. Navigate to "Extensions" in the "Extension" Section.
-3. Download the desired extension through the web interface.
+3. Download the desired extension through the web interface in the "Store" Tab.
-4. Navigate to the "Website Module" area of the Administrator Module.
+4. Navigate to the "Template" area of the Website you are currently looking at.
 5. Activate the desired extension on the desired site module.
+For the administrator Module itself you can activate Extensions on the "Extension" Page, for Site Modules in the specific Site Modules Manage Overview in "Websites".

 ### Method 2: Upload in Administrator Module

 1. Open the Administrator Module in your web browser.
 2. Login as Administrator or privileged user.
-3. Go to the "Extensions" area and select "Upload Manually".
+3. Navigate to "Extensions" in the "Extension" Section.
-4. Upload the extension's .zip file.
+4. Upload the extension's .zip file in the "Upload" Tab.
-5. Navigate to the "Website Module" area of the Administrator Module.
+5. Navigate to the "Template" area of the Website you are currently looking at.
 6. Activate the desired extension on the desired site module.
+For the administrator Module itself you can activate Extensions on the "Extension" Page, for Site Modules in the specific Site Modules Manage Overview in "Websites".

 ### Method 3: Upload Manually

 1. Login to your web server with FTP/SFTP.
 2. Unpack the required extension modules folder.
 3. Move the extracted folder to the `_data/SITEMODNAME/_extension/EXTNAME` directory of the BugfishCMS installation.
-   - Use only alphanumeric characters and underscores (_), with _ only at the start.
+Use only alphanumeric characters and underscores (_), with _ only at the start.
 4. The site module is activated automatically if moved inside that folder.
 Installation with the Administrator Module is recommended.

 ## Example Module